The Manor – History

-The present Manor House was built, probably on the site of a timber Saxon house, between 1250 and 1280, in limestone rubble, as a central hall with two-storey transverse wings at either end, together with various outbuildings.
+The present Manor House was built, probably on the site of a timber Saxon house (possibly as long ago as 821), between 1250 and 1280 (and possibly as long ago as 1200), in limestone rubble, as a central hall with two-storey transverse wings at either end, together with various outbuildings.
 It has a 17th century wing as well as later alterations and additions.
 It is one of the oldest inhabited houses in Britain.

 The name ‘Charney Manor’ is misleading as it was not a medieval Manor.
 It was built as a grange by Abingdon Abbey, to house the steward or bailiff appointed to look after the Abbey’s lands around Charney.
 These were extensive and the size and elegance of the bailiff’s house indicate what a rich estate they formed.
 The Abbey’s rule was strict – Charney had to provide the Abbey with a specified number of bushels of grain and barrels of fish every year, it was the bailiff’s job to see that these were delivered.
 The fish was principally salmon from the Ock (a pre-Saxon word meaning young salmon).
 Salmon was a staple part of the diet in the Thames Valley in the Middle Ages.
 The Ock also provided crayfish which were on sale in Oxford until c1900.

 The first recorded copyholder tenant is in 1467.
 John and Cecily Rokys and their son John were copyholder tenants of Abbot Ralph Haam.

 The Manor of Basses was subsequently let to John Croke and William Chester.